ggiuliopirotta/ggiuliopirotta.github.io/_portfolio/portfolio-4.md

 ---

 The scope of this project was to build a convolutional neural network for image recognition.
-Specifically, the images pictured human faces, with the network being trained to
+Specifically, the images pictured human faces, with the model being trained to
-first classify them, and then verify the identity.
+both detect and verify the identity.